 You can find the link to his original Instagram reel here.
 I have not seen the full podcast, this is just my thoughts on that specific reel.

-Firstly, you are correct to an extent.
-Jesus’ name was traditionally Yeshua (a shortened version of Yehoshua), which would be translated in English to Joshua.
-Secondly, you are also wrong to an extent.
-The name Jesus DID come through a series of language transitions.
+About translational details: you are correct to an extent.
+Jesus’ name was traditionally Yeshua (a shortened version of Yehoshua), which would be directly translated in English to Joshua.
+But the name Jesus is not an obscure, profane nickname that someone made up.
+It did come through a series of language transitions – and the result of that is what most of us use.
 It went from Hebrew/Aramaic, to Greek, to Latin, to English.
 (Beginning with Yeshua, ending with Jesus.)
-I’m not going to explain it in detail here – literally a basic Google search can dig up more accurate results than what you’re “preaching.”
+It’s still his name, just not a straight-shot from the original Hebrew.
+I’m not going to explain it in detail here – a basic Google search can dig up more accurate results than what you’re claiming.
 So imma move on, because there is power in the name of Jesus.
 And that’s the focus point here.

 Although he was not called that during his time on earth, the name is not redundant.
 God has many, many names – a lot of which were created by people he touched or inspired.
 For example, this is Hagar’s response to feeling seen and loved after her interaction with the Lord: